simtopia/verbs/docs/python/source/pages/model.rst

 and :py:meth:`verbs.sim.BaseAgent.record`.

-The :py:meth:`verbs.sim.BaseAgent.update` method should take a Numpy random generator and simulation environment arguments and return a list of transactions to submit to the next block.
+The :py:meth:`verbs.sim.BaseAgent.update` method should take a Numpy random generator and simulation environment arguments, and return a list of transactions to submit to the next block.

 .. warning::